 Function Description Cable Detect Disables ultrasonics if 24 V signal is removed when using 0 V negative logic (active low) for the external Start input.
 Used to prevent ultrasonics from coming on if a cable is removed.
-Display Lock Locks the front panel display controls External Horn Scan Starts horn scan sequence.
+External Horn Scan Starts horn scan sequence.
 External Reset Resets alarm conditions.
 External Seek Activates ultrasonic energy at 10% amplitude for the purpose of finding the ultrasonic stack resonant frequency.
 External Start Activates ultrasonic energy at the currently set amplitude.
-NOTICE DCX S Power Supply must be in ready mode before External Start.
+NOTICE DCX V Power Supply must be in ready mode before External Start.
 WARNING When using 0 V to activate ultrasonics (External Start signal), it is recommended to assign one input as Cable Detect to prevent sonics from activating if 24 V is lost by accident.
 External Test Performs a test cycle.
 Memory Clear Centers the power supply start frequency.

-5.3.9 Available Digital Output Functions
+5.3.8 Available Digital Output Functions